-Grant recipients must agree to a Critical Project Review/Site Visit (inperson/virtually) during the project term to verify project progress as reported in Progress Reports submitted to CDFA.
+Grant recipients must agree to a Critical Project Review/On-site Dairy Farm Visit (in-person-/virtually) during the project term to verify project progress as reported in Progress Reports submitted to CDFA.

-If it is determined by CDFA from the Critical Project Review that at that time the grant project is not meeting, and is unlikely to meet certain milestones, CDFA has the right to terminate the Grant Agreement pursuant to the Terms and Conditions of the Grant Agreement.
+If it is determined by CDFA from the Critical Project Review that the grant project is not meeting, and is unlikely to meet certain milestones, CDFA has the right to terminate the Grant Agreement pursuant to the Terms and Conditions of the Grant Agreement.
 If the grant is terminated and has incurred any costs during the term, the Grantee must return any previously reimbursed funds.
 Termination may result in forfeiture by the grantee of any funds retained pursuant to the 10 percent retention policy.